 Automatic Ball Launcher

-Physical exercise, partially engages chase drive.
+For example, physical exercise, partially engages chase drive.
 Fundamental problem: removes the handler.
 A dog playing with a machine practices self-sufficiency, the opposite of handler focus.
 Also provides chase without stalk or capture, leaving the predatory sequence incomplete.

 Best for: Supplemental cardio for fit, low-anxiety dogs.
 Not for: Training, high-drive dogs, reactive dogs.